cdrummey216/whoami/artofliving.md

 * Humor //connection to Life
 * Spirituality //knowing that some things are unknowable and so belief is required
 * Supportiveness //related to responsibility, to give support when support can be given

+Who am I?  //the core values and traits to define an idenity Why am I here? //struggle to make meaning without direction What do I do with my life?  //start with, what does the end of my life look like? and work backwards Who do I choose to spend time with? //'shared consciousness' as a relationship between two or more persons, where is the greatest positive overlap?
+What happens when I die?  //the loop of 'a life' completes. a birth at the beginning and a death at the end. the vision lies between.